wp-plugins/twitter-facebook-google-plusone-share/readme.txt

 == Changelog ==

+= 2.4.0 =
+* Bug fix for Facebook Like on IE
+* Support https sites
+* Final fix for "Tweet" and "Pin It" test in excerpt
+* Couple of other small fixes.

 = 2.3.0 =
 * Added Pinterest share option.
 * Fix for the "Tweet" text in the excerpt.